COLE: A Column-based Learned Storage for Blockchain Systems: Evaluation

 \Cref{fig:smallbank-perf,fig:kvstore-perf} show the storage size and throughput of COLE and all baselines under the SmallBank and KVStore workloads, respectively.
 We denote COLE with the asynchronous merge as COLE*.

 We make several interesting observations.
-First, compared with \textsf{MPT}, COLE reduces the storage size significantly, especially when the blockchain continues to grow.
-For example, when the block height reaches $10^5$, the storage size is reduced by 94\% and 93\% for SmallBank and KVStore, respectively.
-The reason is twofold: (i) COLE eliminates the need of persisting the internal data structure using the column-based design; (ii) COLE employs storage-efficient learned models to index the blockchain data.
-At the same time, COLE improves the throughput by $1.4\times$-$5.4\times$ against \textsf{MPT}, owing to the learned index.
-The performance of COLE* is slightly worse than COLE due to the overhead of the asynchronous merge.
+First, COLE significantly reduces the storage size compared to MPT as the blockchain grows.
+For example, at a block height of $10^5$, the storage size decreases by 94\% and 93\% for SmallBank and KVStore, respectively.
+This is due to COLE's elimination of the need to persist internal data structures via the column-based design, and its use of storage-efficient learned models for indexing.
+Moreover, COLE outperforms MPT in throughput, achieving a $1.4\times$-$5.4\times$ improvement, thanks to its learned index.
+COLE* performs slightly worse than COLE due to the overhead of the asynchronous merge.

-Second, if we merely use the learned index without the column-based design as shown as \textsf{LIPP}, the blockchain storage becomes even larger.
-We find that the storage size of \textsf{LIPP} already exceeds $5\times$ and $31\times$ that of \textsf{MPT} for SmallBank and KVStore, respectively, when the block height reaches $10^2$.
-This is mainly because the learned index often generates much larger index nodes, which always need to be persisted when new blocks are created.
-Moreover, as the size of the index nodes in \textsf{LIPP} is unbounded, node persistence often incurs a significant amount of IOs.
-As a result, the throughput of \textsf{LIPP} is drastically worse than \textsf{MPT}.
+Second, using the learned index without the column-based design (\textsf{LIPP}) even increases the blockchain storage.
+At a block height of $10^2$, the storage size of \textsf{LIPP} already exceeds \textsf{MPT}'s by $5\times$ (for SmallBank) and $31\times$ (for KVStore).
+This happens because the learned index often generates larger index nodes that must be persisted with each new block, leading to increased storage and significant IO operations.
+Consequently, \textsf{LIPP}'s throughput is significantly worse than \textsf{MPT}.
 We are not able to report the results of \textsf{LIPP} for the block height above $10^3$ for SmallBank and $10^2$ for KVStore as the experiment could not be finished within 24 hours.

-Third, if we simply extend \textsf{MPT} with the column-based design as shown as \textsf{CMI}, there is no significant change in terms of storage size.
-The additional storage of the lower-level MB-tree and the use of the RocksDB backend largely cancel out the benefit of removing node persistence.
-On the other hand, we still need to refresh the Merkle hashes of all the nodes in the index update path, which entails both read and write IOs.
-Consequently, the throughput of \textsf{CMI} is $7\times$ and $22\times$ worse than \textsf{MPT} for SmallBank and KVStore, respectively, when the block height reaches $10^4$.
-Similar to \textsf{LIPP}, the experiments of \textsf{CMI} cannot scale beyond a block height of $10^4$.
+Third, extending \textsf{MPT} with the column-based design (\textsf{CMI}) does not significantly change the storage size.
+The additional storage of the lower-level MB-tree and the use of the RocksDB backend largely negate the benefit of removing node persistence.
+Additionally, refreshing Merkle hashes of all nodes in the index update path, which entails both read and write IOs, further impacts performance.
+Consequently, the throughput of \textsf{CMI} is $7\times$ and $22\times$ worse than \textsf{MPT} for SmallBank and KVStore, respectively, at a block height of $10^4$.
+The experiments of \textsf{CMI} cannot scale beyond a block height of $10^4$.

 Overall, with a unique combination of the learned index, column-based design, and write-optimized strategies, COLE and COLE* not only achieve the smallest storage requirement but also gain the highest system throughput.